venisha-nadella/Version-Control-System-C2/README.md

 3. Right click on it and select Automatic from startup type.
 4. After that once again right click on openSSH Authentication Agent & start.

-# Contributing to existing projects
+# Contributing to Existing Projects

 1. Fork the repo with your BeingZero Github account.